-The Risk and Capital Committee monitors the implementation of the risk management policy and the capital management policy by the companies in the LHV consolidation group.
+The Risk and Capital Committee, established at AS LHV Pank level, monitors the implementation of the risk management policy and the capital management policy.
 The Risk and Capital Committee reviews regular risk reports, the processes ensuring capital adequacy and capital plans.
 The Risk and Capital Committee has to include at least three members, including the Chairman of the Supervisory Board.
 No remuneration is paid to members of the Risk and Capital Committee.

 The jurisdiction of the Risk and Capital Committee includes